Finding help for long COVID can be challenging. That’s why we’re here to make it easier.

 Do we know what physiologically is causing brain fog?
 (Click to view answer)

 Brain fog is a very imprecise term but one that has made it way into our vocabulary.
 Many people with Long Covid use it and it refers to things like problems attending, focusing, processing.
 There are a huge array of potential contributors to brain fog which means that there is probably no single intervention that will completely alter or “fix” it.
-Physiologically, many experts think inflammation at at the heart of the matter but, again, there is no “one” cause.
+Physiologically, many experts thing inflammation at at the heart of the matter but, again, there is no “one” cause.

 Will games like sudoku help sharpen my brain while off work?
 (Click to view answer)